muhammadrafihq/Whatsapp-bot-ai-gemini/README.md

 # WhatsApp Bot with Express and Google Generative AI

-This project is a WhatsApp bot that uses to interface with WhatsApp Web and Google Generative AI to generate responses to incoming messages.
+This project is a WhatsApp bot that interfaces with WhatsApp Web and Google Generative AI to generate responses to incoming messages.
+The bot can now detect whether a message contains only text or a combination of text and image, enabling it to generate appropriate responses based on the message content.

 ## Table of Contents